ddev/ddev/docs/users/cli-usage.md

 If necessary, run build steps that you may require, like `composer install` in the correct directory.

-_Note: ddev assumes that the files created by a TYPO3 install have already been created, including the typo3conf, typo3temp, uploads, and fileadmin directories._

 From here we can start setting up ddev.
 In your project's working directory, enter the command:

 ```